Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Classification B.G.
 Ananyeva (1977)

-.Comparative method (comparison of differences within the same age).
+.Comparative method (comparing differences within the same age).

-.Longitudinal (comparison of differences in any one feature within a fairly large period of time).
+.Longitudinal (comparison of differences in one particular characteristic within a fairly large period of time).

-.A complex method (the equality or subordination of individual personality traits is determined, the situation is predicted).
+.Complex method (equality or subordination of individual personality traits is determined, the situation is predicted).

 Empirical methods: